FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 The features of Orchestra are intended to be generic and capable of covering both FIX and non-FIX messaging protocols.
-One of the foundational features to support non-FIX protocols is ability to describe any set of datatypes, not just FIX datatypes.
-See the datatypes section below.
+One of the foundational features to support non-FIX protocols is the ability to describe any set of datatypes, not just FIX datatypes (see the [Datatypes](#datatypes) section below).

 ## Design principles